malinenimaurya/Deep-Learning/README.md

 15)Auntonomous driving case study
 - Importance of Error analysis and fast prototyping, handling incorrect labels
 - Transfer learning, Multi task learning and end to end learning

+16)Building AI through APIs
+- Checked out few APIs from microsoft(emotion), google(vision), amazon etc
+- Implemented models from Algorithmia and Clarifai (Market places for algorithms made as openly available apis)
+- Discussed current state of the art techniques and applications in speech and text processing(NLP), image and video analysis(Computer vision)